open-starlab/Document/doc/source/Pre_Processing/Sports/Event_data/Data_Format/Football/UEID.rst

    :width: 600px
    :align: center

-UEID Format
+UIED Format
 ------------

-The UEID format includes the following columns:
+The UIED format includes the following columns:
     - ``match_id (int)``: Unique identifier for each match.
     - ``poss_id (int)``: Unique identifier for each possession within a match.
     - ``team (str)``: The team associated with the event.